lcanoi/my-webpage/content/en/project/gamejam-unity-intern/index.md

 ### UI/UX
 I was added to a Figma project with all of the screen layouts for an existing game project and was asked to implement the UI/UX layouts from Figma into Unity.
-I created the following 3 screens accesible from the starting screen from the game, with working buttons, select options, scroll, small animations...
+I created the following 3 screens accessible from the starting screen from the game, with working buttons, select options, scroll, small animations...

 ![VIP view](img3.png "VIP view")